What is a task branch workflow?

 Task branch workflows can only succeed with buy-in across the whole team.

 Like any DevOps process, there’s a cultural component to this workflow.
 Task branches are about openly communicating progress and avoiding silos.
 Before mandating a workflow or particular way of working with tasks, you need to drive for alignment.
-Help team members understand the benefits of closing a small piece of a larger task today instead of struggling with it for a few days before delivering.
+Help team members understand the benefits of closing a small piece of a larger task today, rather than struggling with larger tasks for longer.

 Keep task branches independent